Support-Ukraine-Love/web/content/refugee/index.md

     * Their [Telegram channel](http://t.me/UkrzalInfo/1332) shows updated schedules & maps daily (see their pinned post for more information).
 Schedules are posted at approximately 21:00 daily.
     * At the volunteer camps in _Zakarpattia_ _and Lviv regions_ volunteer centers, it is possible to receive medical care and food - including vegetarian meals.
     * The below map was posted as an example on 3/31/22.
+    * [Ukrzaliznytsia](https://uz-vezemo.com) is the web portal created to inform passengers during the war.
+You can plan your trip and buy a ticket via a form on the site.
+        * On the portal you just need to select the station of departure, arrival and date.
+Then, with tips, you can easily buy a ticket.
+        * You can find the current list of long-distance trains, directions of commuter trains, international routes, a map of operating stations, and current rules of transportation.
+        * Contact Center: 0 800 503 111, 044 465 33 44
 <br /><img src="assets/images/image10.jpg" width="50%">
 * 🇺🇦 The _Kyiv_ City State Administration explained how land [public transport](https://t.co/Um7ilvTLy0) will work.
 * 🇪🇺 [Information on free travel options offered by European transport companies](https://ec.europa.eu/info/strategy/priorities-2019-2024/stronger-europe-world/eu-solidarity-ukraine/eu-assistance-ukraine/information-people-fleeing-war-ukraine_en#information-on-free-travel-options-offered-by-european-transport-companies): Information for the following countries: Austria, Belgium, Bulgaria, Czechia, Denmark, Finland, France, Germany, Hungary, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Poland, Romania, Slovakia, Slovenia, Spain & Sweden.
 (Also see: [EU Transport](https://transport.ec.europa.eu/index_en)  [Twitter](https://twitter.com/transport_eu?lang=en))